SreeanRikkala/Breaking-Down-ISP-Routers-Security-Privacy-Insights/Research_Materials/scoring_criteria.md

 ### Buyout Option
 - 10 = Full ownership or third-party router allowed
-- 5 = Only ISP-approved models
+- 5 = Only ISP approved models
 - 0 = Locked to ISP rental only

 ### Hidden Fees